jackdewinter/pymarkdown/docs/extensions/pragmas.md

 ### Specifics

-To provide a consistent and common manner in which to suppress rule violations for Markdown documents, the pragma format of a specialized HTML comment is used.
+To provide a consistent and common way to suppress rule violations for Markdown documents, the pragma format of a specialized HTML comment is used.

+For clarity in the following sections, any mention of the word "whitespace" refers to either the space character or the tab character.

 #### Pragma Statements